 In addition to being an established businesswoman, Monique Anderson Walker is a community servant.
-She has assumed several leadership roles to strengthen the community through The Prince George’s County, Maryland Chapter of The Links, Incorporated, Community Foundation in Prince George’s County and St. Ann’s Center for Youth, Families and Children also in Prince George’s County.
+She has assumed several leadership roles to strengthen the community through The Prince George’s County, Maryland Chapter of The Links, Incorporated, notably sharing links at the Legislator since 2008.
+She served as Vice Chair at the Community Foundation in Prince George’s County for a decade and served on the advisory board at St. Ann’s Center for Youth, Families and Children also in Prince George’s County.
 In her membership and board positions, she puts her energy into improving the quality of life for students, returning incarcerated citizens and veterans, as well as workforce training and safety net support for families in need.

 Monique Anderson-Walker, the first African-American woman to be elected to Prince George’s County, MD Council, District 8, has a longstanding commitment to positively impacting the quality of life of her residents through education and workforce initiatives; public safety and transportation; community resources and programs; as well as infrastructure improvements such as sewer and storm water.

 Anderson-Walker has led noteworthy economic development initiatives and facilitated meaningful career paths focused on technology and innovation.
 This includes partnering with the Global Air Drone Academy to establish The S.T.E.A.M.
 (Science, Technology, Engineering, Arts, and Math) camp, a free drone program in which the students learn the rules of drone construction, piloting, coding and can gain drone pilot licenses.
 Joint Base Andrews Command and the Intelligence Community’s (IC) have supported the program with access to Joint Base Andrews SPARKX Center, a renowned incubator, as well as IC-led seminars.
 This outstanding coalition also provides internship and career opportunities for some of the teens in District 8.